 Your large format printing project begins with its design, so there are a few things you should know.
 If you’re familiar with the graphic design acronym KISS (“Keep it simple, stupid”), you know that uncomplicated is better.
 But why make less when large format printing seemingly lets you include more?
 It’s all about the message.

-Most people will only see your banner advertising, poster, or display piece in passing, so you should keep the total number of words to a minimum.
+Most people will only see your large format advertising, poster, or display piece in passing, so you should keep the total number of words to a minimum.
 You have just a couple seconds to capture their attention and deliver your message.
 That’s a far cry from having someone’s undivided attention while they’re looking at your print ad.

 Generally speaking, outdoor large format printing should include: